Neat-Keat/TUnotes/SEM5/COSC350/Day 12 (Exam 2 Content).md

 - Can be used with analog signals
 	- each carrier is assigned a separate channel
 - *Modulation* equipment is needed
-	- move each signal to the required frequqncy band
+	- move each signal to the required frequency band
 - *Multiplexing* equipment is needed
 	- combine the modulated signals
 - *Modulated signal* requires a certain bandwidth called channel